LS4GAN/benchmarking/README.md

 For some reason, Council-GAN also trained for removing glasses with shrinked images.
 More precisely, Council-GAN first resizes an image so that the width=128 and then take a 128x128 random crop as input.
 We used the pretrained model for removing glasses, but had to do postprocessing to enlarge the image.
 For adding glasses, we decided to load image with width resized to 256 and then take a 256x256 random crop as input (`new_size: 256`, `crop_image_height: 256`, `crop_image_width: 256`).
 The configuration files for anime to selfie, female to male, and adding glasses can be found [here](https://github.com/LS4GAN/benchmarking/tree/main/Council-GAN/configs).

 ### CycleGAN
 CycleGAN does not use configuration files.
-Please find the train and test command [here](https://github.com/LS4GAN/benchmarking/blob/main/CycleGAN/commands.md)
+Please find the train and test command and their more detail about the algorithm [here](https://github.com/LS4GAN/benchmarking/blob/main/CycleGAN/commands.md)

 ### U-GAT-IT
+U-GAT-IT hard coded a lot of parameters, and hence the train and test commands are extremely simple.
+U-GAT-IT provided pretrained model for the selfie2anime dataset but it was in TensorFlow.
+And the zip file is also corrupted.
+But, fastjar can extract it using the following command :
+> `fastjar -v -v -v -x -f ~/Downloads/100_epoch_selfie2anime_checkpoint.zip`

 ## Test outputs
 Links to raw and processed [test output]: